Key Facts About East Pye Solar

 Our Local Heritage

-The area is home to many heritage assets, including listed buildings and SHINE historic monuments, many of which will be directly impacted by this project.
+The area is home to many heritage assets, including listed buildings and SHINE (Selected Heritage Inventory for Natural England) historic monuments, many of which will be directly impacted by this project.

 Our Food Security